giorgia-nadizar/interpretable-control/README.md

 The goal is to provide an interpretable control policy that solves the task.

 **To ensure fairness we set a computational budget limit of `200000` episodes for each optimization.**
+An episode is a simulation of 1000 steps for Walker2D and a game for 2048.

 Each submission will have to include: